Barbelot/Chimera/README.md

 This framework is a **work in progress**, things may change (a lot) or not alway work as expected.

-The framework is implemented with customRenderTextures and with computeShaders to compare the two.
-The two implementations are independent so you can remove the folder of the implementation you do not want to use.

-The compute shader implementation is not functional for now, you can delete the UsingComputeShaders folder safely.
+The 3D implementation is not functional for now, you can delete the 3D folder safely.

 ## Description